top of page

 What is the Average Cost for a Furnace Replacement?

-Depending on the size of your home, the efficiency and brand of the desired unit, and the location of your current furnace, the replacement cost for an 80% efficiency gas furnace currently starts at $4,300 for most homes.
+Depending on the size of your home, the efficiency, and brand of the desired unit, the replacement cost for an 80% efficiency gas furnace currently starts at $4,700 for most homes.
 This out-the-door price includes all supplies, labor, taxes, permits, and the inspection.
 We have upfront pricing and no hidden fees.

 What Brands Do You Offer?